 (Photo: REUTERS / Kim Kyung-Hoon)

-File photo of a man walking past a board showing the closing price of Japan's Nikkei share average along with other countries stock price indexes outside a brokerage in Tokyo.
+A man walks past a board showing the closing price of Japan's Nikkei share average along with other countries stock price indexes outside a brokerage in Tokyo September 27, 2011.

 - FOLLOW IBTIMES